Skip to main content

 What is the TSJR Lab?

 Aligned with UND’s Counseling Psychology Doctoral Program training model, training on this team is grounded in a scientist-practitioner training model with a multicultural and social justice emphasis.
 Among other things, this means that students learn how to evaluate and apply research evidence to clinical practice and that clinical practice experiences inspire and motivate the pursuit of new knowledge.
-The lab’s overarching goal is to train and graduate outstanding scientist-practitioners to pursue and disseminate research findings that have the potential to enhance human health.
+Our multicultural and social justice emphases also means we attend to issues of ethics and equity in knowledge production, recognize and celebrate advocacy and reasoned critique as a form of scholarship, and explicitly consider multiple aspects of human diversity throughout the research process.
+The lab’s overarching goal is to train and graduate outstanding scientist-practitioners with the requisite skills to conduct and disseminate the findings of empirical research and other scholarship to enhance human health.

 We strive to conduct research that aligns with the values of the American Psychological Association’s Society of Counseling Psychology, including critical consciousness, prevention, strength-based, advocacy, flexibility and adaptability, collectivism, accountability and repairing harm, liberation, and healing.
 Our striving toward these values is reflected in the topics we study, the populations we work with, and the ways in which we interact with one another.
-As a research lab housed at a public university and supported in various ways through public funds, we also volunteer our time in support of individuals and organizations with similar goals.
-This might involve addressing a community need by offering a presentation or training and supporting a community partner in disseminating their knowledge or seeking and securing necessary resources.
+As a research lab housed at a public university and supported in various ways through public funds, we also volunteer our time in support of local, regional, and national partners.
 Members of the lab also engage in service to the profession of psychology in a variety of ways (e.g., serving on APA committees, completing peer reviews for APA and other journals).

-Our lab consists of students with a variety of career goals and previous research experiences, including post-baccalaureate and post-master’s students.
+Our lab consists of students with a variety of career goals and previous research experiences.
 Students who are enthusiastic about routinely committing time each week (during the academic year) to learn new skills and be integrally involved in all aspects of the research and dissemination process may be a good fit for this lab.
+Please feel free to contact Dr. Ryan Flinn (ryan.flinn@und.edu) for additional information.

 Our lab meets once per week during the regular academic year and every 2-3 weeks during summer.